AlfishSoftware/godot-files-vscode/README.md

 INI-like Godot asset files also support:
 - navigate to definition of Ext/Sub Resource references, and to resource paths
 - hover image and font resource paths/references to preview them (only some formats are supported)
-- hover resource references to show gdscript preload code
+- hover resource references to show gdscript (pre)load code

 Other features such as full hover documentation, etc., *might* be included eventually, but aren't as of now.

 ## Known Limitations

-Parsing of INI-like files is very simplistic (line-based; doesn't use a more robust parser library).
+Parsing of INI-like files is very simplistic (line-based; doesn't use a robust parser library), but should work well.
-While it works well enough for the majority of use cases, some edge cases may parse incorrectly.

-Currently, if you have embedded code (like gdscript/gdshader) in asset strings, it may interfere with parsing:
+Embedded code (like gdscript/gdshader) in asset strings is syntax-highlighted, however:
 - VSCode is not recognizing "embeddedLanguages" properly for some reason (bug?), so things like toggling comments, snippets, etc. won't consider the embedded language's context

-Target is mostly Godot 3 for now (some Godot 4 features may be supported, but not actively tested).
+Target is mostly Godot 3 for now (some Godot 4 features are supported, but not actively tested).

 ## Support

-❤️ If you think this is useful and want to contribute, check [alfish.itch.io].
+❤️ If you think this is useful, please check [alfish.itch.io].

 [godot-tools]: https://github.com/godotengine/godot-vscode-plugin
 [alfish.itch.io]: https://alfish.itch.io/